Scottish Qualifications Authority: 2016 exams

-Several exams that were set from the SQA in 2016 were criticised by pupils, parents, teachers and MSPs.

 National 5 Maths exam

-The National 5 Maths exam, sat on 12 May 2016, in particular Paper 1 (non-calculator), was also criticised by students after being considered much more difficult than previous years.
+The National 5 Maths exam, sat on 12 May 2016, in particular Paper 1 (non-calculator), was also criticized by students after being considered much more difficult than previous years.
 A petition was created by students which was to be sent to the SQA demanding to know why the exam was exceedingly difficult, and it gained over 25,000 signatures.

 National 5 Computing Science exam

-Scottish Green MSP, Ross Greer criticised the SQA for mistakes in the National 5 Computing Science exam and called for an investigation into the exam, he defended teachers and students who thought that this was the worst exam ever set by the SQA.
+Scottish Green MSP, Ross Greer criticized the SQA for mistakes in the National 5 Computing Science exam and called for an investigation into the exam, he defended teachers and students who thought that this was the worst exam ever set by the SQA.
 The SQA later admitted that the exam had mistakes.

 2018 exams

 National 5 History exam

 The SQA faced criticism for the 2018 National 5 History exam as the wrong date was given for the execution of Mary, Queen of Scots.
-While the SQA insist their mistake did not disadvantage any pupil, teachers disagreed, saying that the mistake meant that pupils second guessed their knowledge.
-The mistake was criticised by many including historian Tom Devine, who called the error "unacceptable".
+While the SQA insisted their mistake did not disadvantage any pupil, teachers disagreed, saying that the mistake meant that pupils second guessed their knowledge.
+The mistake was criticized by many including historian Tom Devine, who called the error "unacceptable".

 2019 exams

-Certain exams set by SQA in 2019 have received widespread criticism from pupils, parents, and teaching staff within schools and colleges.